code16/ozu-client/README.md

 ## Restrictions

-Generating static files means we can't use request-specific features like query parameters, session, POST forms, etc... but we provide solutions to keep the code closest to PHP server Laravel app.
+Generating static files means we can’t use request-specific features like query parameters, session, POST forms, etc. But Ozu provides solutions to keep the code as close to a classic Laravel app as possible.

 ### Query string

-Considering this route
+Consider this simple use case: we need to display a project list that we want to be sortable.
+In a classic Laravel app, we would have a route like this:

 ```php
 Route::get('/projects')
 ```

+And in the controller, we would check for a query parameter to sort the projects, for instance `/projects?sort=asc`.

-When going to `/projects?sort=asc`, we can't check for `sort` in the controller because we are generating static HTML files.
-Instead you'll need to either :
+In an Ozu project, like for any static website, we can't check for `sort` in the controller because we are generating static HTML files; you can instead:
-  - put the query in a param instead (`/projects/list/{sort}`), this will create 2 HTML files `projects/list/desc.html` & `projects/list/asc.html`
+  - put the query in a param (eg: `/projects/list/{sort}`): this will create 2 HTML files `projects/list/desc.html` and `projects/list/asc.html`.
-  - or handle query string in front-end code (with alpine for example)
+  - Or handle the query string in front-end code (with Alpine for example).

 ### Pagination

-For the reason enounced above, `?page=1` can't work with generated static HTML.
-Instead you'll need to put the page as parameter :
+For the very same reason, `?page=1` can't work with generated static HTML; instead you'll need to put the page as a segment:

 ```php
 Route::get('/projects/index/{page}')
 ```

-You can still use `{{ $projects->links() }}` or `route('projects.index', ['page' => 2])`.
-We override laravel default Paginator to handle the `{page}` parameter instead of a query
+You will still be able to use `{{ $projects->links() }}` or `route('projects.index', ['page' => 2])`: Ozu overrides Laravel default Paginator to handle the page as a segment.

 ### Session

-By principle, sessions aren't available for static generated sites.
-If you really need to store session data, you can use cookies or localStorage in JS.
+By definition sessions aren’t available for static generated sites.
+If you really need to store session data you can use cookies or localStorage in JS.

 ### Forms

-For forms, in the current state of Ozu, you'll need an external provider to handle submission (like [FieldGoal](https://fieldgoal.io/))
+For forms, in the current state of Ozu, you'll need an external provider to handle submission (there are a lot of solutions, like [FieldGoal](https://fieldgoal.io/) for instance).

 ## Go for production